-501.15.2 Certification.
+501.4.2 Certification.
 The supplier shall furnish certification with the first truck load of each day's production of concrete that the material and mix proportions used are in accordance with the approved mixture.
 Upon completion of the work, plant certification shall be furnished by the supplier for the total quantity delivered.

+501.5 Plant and Production.

-501.6 Measurement of Material.
+501.5.1 Measurement of Material.
 The cement and aggregate for concrete shall be measured by weight.
 The weights of coarse and fine aggregates to be used will be calculated from the proportions approved by the engineer.
 Batches that do not contain the proper quantities of material shall be wasted at the contractor's expense.

-501.6.1 Weighing Tolerances.
+501.5.2 Weighing Tolerances.
 The weighing and batching equipment shall be designed and maintained in such a condition that the material for each batch can be quickly and accurately weighed and shall be operated within a tolerance of plus or minus 0.5 percent for cement and plus or minus 1.0 percent for aggregate.
 The equipment used for delivery of material to the weigh hoppers shall not permit intermingling of material.
 Weighing hoppers shall discharge completely and there shall be no accumulation of tare material.
 Scales shall be accurate to within 0.4 percent of the net load applied.
 The change in load required to change the position of rest of the indicating element or elements of indicating scales an observable amount shall not be greater than 0.1 percent of the nominal scale capacity.
 If beam-type scales are used, a separate beam shall be provided for each type of material to be used and means shall be provided for adjustment of tare on a scale separate from those used for other material.